0xMukesh/hashnode-blogs/ckxokay6703avsns16yud4div.md

 ## Understanding the folder structure

-> Open up the folder in your preferred text editore or IDE (I would be using VSCode)
+> Open up the folder in your preferred text editor or IDE (I would be using VSCode)

 Let's now understand the folder structure, before experminating with docusaurus 🧪